 Automatic Verification of Generated HDL Code from MATLAB

-After you generate HDL code from a MATLAB® design, you can cosimulate the design in ModelSim® or Cadence Incisive®.
-You can optionally generate a MATLAB test bench.
+After you generate HDL code from a MATLAB® design, you can cosimulate the design with and HDL simulator.
+When using ModelSim® or Xcelium™, you can optionally generate a MATLAB test bench.
 To use this feature, you must have an HDL Coder™ license.

 Start the MATLAB HDL Workflow Advisor.

 At step HDL Verification, click Verify with Cosimulation.